 - History – using the Guerber’s History series by Christine Miller as our spine, students will explore the main events of history relative to the current history cycle through discussion, hands on projects, and in class celebrations.

 - Latin – will be taught using Song School Latin for upper elementary I, which is geared towards children starting their Latin studies and meant to be a fun introduction to Latin.
-Upper Elementary II & III will learn Latin for Children Primer A/B and Logic School will be doing Primer B or Latin Alive.
+Upper Elementary II will learn Latin for Children Primer A, Upper III will use Logos 2, and Logic School will be doing Latin Alive (Part 1 and 2).

 - Science Experimentation – A hands on class, seeking to expose students to the wonder of science through vocabulary, and experimentation using the scientific method in practice.
 Our source text will be Berean Builders for students in upper grammar classes and students will participate in science experimentation and demonstration weekly.
 Logic school will be utilizing Rainbow’s General Sciences book with weekly lab time for experimentation.